 How To Master A Song: 6 Tips To Keep In Mind

 To master effectively, a properly sound-treated room with a consistent listening environment is required.
 Think about trying to master a song one day with construction next door and the next day in dead quiet.
 You’re gonna hear a difference in those two versions.

-Same thing to types of monitors, where they are in the room, what the room is made of, and what’s below your floors or behind your walls.
-Renting a treated space is an amazing experience if you know how to use it to your advantage.
+Same thing with types of monitors, where they are in the room, what the room is made of, and what’s below your floors or behind your walls.
+Renting a treated space is a fantastic experience if you know how to use it to your advantage.
 There’s nothing wrong with using headphones to master, but again, it does matter what quality headphones you are using.

 2. Find a Point of Reference

 Factors to consider, each deserving their own entire articles: